Pavlo Tychyna: Rise to fame

+Submission to Stalinism

+In what is widely seen as a capitulation to the Soviet regime, in the early 1930s Tychyna adopted a socialist-realist line sanctioned by the Communist Party, submitting himself to Stalinism.
+In 1936-1939 and 1941-1943 he served as head of the Institute of Literature of the Ukrainian Academy of Sciences, and from 1938 was a deputy of the Supreme Soviet of the Ukrainian Soviet Socialist Republic.
+For his apologetic works praising Joseph Stalin, in 1941 the poet was awarded the Stalin Prize for literature.

+The Second World War gave a new impetus to Tychyna's poetry, and during that period he created a number of patriotic poems.
+In 1943-1948 he served as the Minister of Education of the Ukrainian SSR, in 1946 became deputy of the Supreme Soviet of the USSR, and between 1953 and 1959 chaired the Supreme Soviet of the Ukrainian SSR.
+In the postwar period Tychyna didn't take part in the Ukrainian cultural revival and attacked the Sixtiers.

+Later years

+During the last decade of his life the poet continued to glorify the Communist Party, dedicating his poetry to collective farms, Heroes of Socialist Labour, Soviet leader Nikita Khrushchev and so on.
+During the era of Leonid Breznev Tychyna's creations were increasingly seen as examples of anachronism and self-parody.
+However, flashes of former talent could still be observed in some of his verse written during and after WW2, including a number of posthumous publications.

 Work

-His initial work had strong connections to the symbolist literary movement, but his style transformed a number of times during his long career and frequently aped the acceptable socialist realism.
-His first works exploded onto the avant-garde Ukrainian scene with their colorful imagery and dynamic rhythms.
+Tychyna's initial work had strong connections to the symbolist literary movement, but his style transformed a number of times during his long career and frequently aped the acceptable socialist realism.
+His first poetry collection, Soniashni klarnety (Clarinets of the Sun, 1918) exploded onto the avant-garde Ukrainian scene with its colorful imagery and dynamic rhythms and introduced a uniquely Ukrainian form of symbolism, eponymously known as clarinetism.
+This line was continued in his following works issued during the early 1920s.
 However, as the Communist approach to artistic expression hardened and the role of a state-supported artist became more defined and restricted, Tychyna's poetry shifted rather dramatically, using clear pro-Communist political language, including a famous ode to Joseph Stalin, and the lyrics of the state anthem of the Ukrainian SSR.
 In 1933 the newspaper Pravda published his poem "The Party leads" in the Ukrainian language.
 Tychyna was often criticized by Ukrainian exiles for the praising of Communism in his work and co-option by the regime, but recent scholarship has stressed his subtle distancing and mocking of Communist excesses and brutality through over-the-top suffusive praise.